 How Do I Treat My Dog’s Panic Attack?

 Treating your dog for a panic attack is usually a relatively straightforward procedure.
-Medication, such as Tranxene, fluoxetine, and buspirone, may be used to combat panic attacks and anxiety.
-More exercise will be required as your dog will be physically and mentally exhausted, so won’t have the energy to be so anxious.
+Medication, such as clorazepate, fluoxetine, and buspirone, may be used to combat panic attacks and anxiety.
+More exercise will be required to help your dog be physically and mentally exhausted, so they won’t have the energy to be so anxious.
 Plus, when exercising, the brain releases increased serotonin, which works very much like an anti-anxiety drug.

 It can also be effective to give your dog a safe space.
-A small room or a cage, which they feel is all theirs, gives them somewhere to escape to and feel safe in when they start to feel anxious.
+A small room or a cage (with a favorite blanket and the door left open), which they feel is all theirs, gives them somewhere to escape to and feel safe in when they start to feel anxious.
 All of these measures are extremely helpful in treating panic attacks in dogs.

 For first-hand accounts from other owners, plus detailed answers to questions on similar conditions, learn more at Anxiety in Dogs.